 Number of estimated major garbage collection events that occurred during the last J2EE collector slice.
 A major garbage collection can stop the application while JVM heap memory is being reclaimed.
-See also garbage collection.

 major garbage collection time

 Percentage of time spent by the JVM executing major garbage collection events during the displayed interval.